univention/univention-portal/frontend/README.md

 ## Node version

-Aim to use the latest lts version of node.
+Aim to use the latest lts version of Node.

+The currently used version is locked down in the following files and has to be kept in sync when changing one of these places:

+- `../docker/deb-builder/Dockerfile`
+- `.node-version`
+- `.nvmrc`
+- `Dockerfile.test`
+- `Dockerfile`

+### Using `nvm` to manage Node versions

 Consider to use `nvm` to install the version.